brentonvt/brenton/_pages/projects.md

 sort_order: reverse
 ---

-Some of the projects I've led or been involved with.
+Some of the projects I am, or have been, involved with: